Ty Hardin: Early life

-Hardin was born in New York City, but reared in Texas, after his family moved to the capital city of Austin when he was six months old.
+Ty Hardin was born Orison Whipple Hungerford Jr., on January 1, 1930, in New York City, but raised in Texas, after his family moved to Austin when he was six months old.
 His father, an acoustical engineer, left the family four years later.

 Hardin graduated in 1949 from Lamar High School in Houston.
-A football scholarship enabled him to attend Blinn College in Brenham, Texas for one year, and then he went to the Dallas Bible Institute for one semester.
+A football scholarship enabled him to attend Blinn College in Brenham, Texas, for one year, and then he went to the Dallas Bible Institute for one semester.
 He served in the United States Army during the Korean War.
 He was commissioned after attending Officer Candidate School in Fort Monmouth, New Jersey, and he became a pilot of Forward Observer O-1 Bird Dog liaison aircraft.
 He attained the rank of first lieutenant.
 After his return from service, he began taking courses at Texas A&M University in College Station on a scholarship under Coach Bear Bryant, for whom he played tight end.

 Acting career

 Paramount – "Ty Hungerford"

-A Paramount Pictures talent scout discovered Hardin while Hardin attended a costume party.
-He had rented revolvers from Western Costume, a motion picture costume rental company.
+A Paramount Pictures talent scout discovered Hardin while he was attending a costume party.
+He had rented revolvers from Western Costume, a motion-picture costume-rental company.

 By 1957, Hardin acquired the services of agent Henry Willson and made his way to Hollywood, where he was put under contract by Paramount Pictures.

-Initially billed as "Ty Hungerford", he made various minor appearances in several Paramount films, such as The Space Children (1958), As Young as We Are (1958) I Married a Monster from Outer Space (1958), The Buccaneer (1958) and Last Train from Gun Hill (1959).
+Initially billed as "Ty Hungerford", he made various minor appearances in several Paramount films, such as The Space Children (1958), As Young as We Are (1958) I Married a Monster from Outer Space (1958), The Buccaneer (1958), and Last Train from Gun Hill (1959).